Tenthmatrix/MatrixCX/README.md

 # How to Install MatrixCX Dashboard in kubernetes cluster in dev environment using kubectl?

+Please install kubectl as we will use kubectl for managing kubenetes cluster - https://kubernetes.io/docs/tasks/tools/install-kubectl/

+I am on OSX and installed kubectl on via brew install kubectl

 # Setup development namespace
 kubectl create -f /Users/balinderwalia/matrixcx/matrixcx-dashboard-kubernetes/kube/matrixcx-dev-namespaces.json